mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-15-Group-Policy-Security-Baselines-for-Workstations-and-Servers/README.md

 ## Objective

-The objective of this lab is to create and validate role-based Group Policy security baselines for workstation and server assets in the `mrtg.local` Active Directory environment.
+Create separate Group Policy security baselines for workstation and server assets in the `mrtg.local` Active Directory environment.

-This lab uses Group Policy to centrally enforce baseline security controls through properly scoped Organizational Units.
+This lab uses the existing Workstations and Servers OUs to apply system-role-based security settings through centralized Group Policy.

-The focus is on workstation and server policy separation, OU-based targeting, endpoint hardening, and Group Policy validation.
+The goal is to separate policy scope, configure foundational endpoint controls, and validate the server baseline on a domain-joined member server.

 ---

-## Business Problem
+## Business Scenario

-Monroe Redstone Technology Group needs a consistent way to apply baseline security settings to domain-joined systems.
+Monroe Redstone Technology Group requires consistent security settings across domain-joined workstations and servers.

-Without role-based Group Policy baselines, workstations and servers may rely on manual configuration.
-That can lead to inconsistent settings, configuration drift, weak auditing, and unnecessary endpoint exposure.
+Manual local configuration can create inconsistent settings, configuration drift, weak auditing, and unnecessary endpoint exposure.

+Workstations and servers also have different operational requirements.
+Applying one identical policy to every system can create security gaps or disrupt required services.

 This lab addresses the need to:

+- Reuse the existing workstation and server OU structure
-- Separate workstation and server policy targeting
+- Separate workstation and server policy scope
-- Create dedicated endpoint OUs
+- Create dedicated baseline GPOs
-- Apply security baselines through Group Policy
-- Enforce sign-in privacy controls
+- Enforce sign-in privacy settings
 - Enforce Windows Defender Firewall settings
-- Configure audit policy settings
+- Configure foundational audit settings
-- Validate applied policy using native Windows tools
+- Validate policy application with native Windows tools
-- Preserve final validated states with Hyper-V checkpoints
+- Document the limits of the validation performed

 ---

 ## Lab Summary

-In this lab, I created dedicated `Servers` and `Workstations` OUs under the existing MRTG computer structure.
+In this lab, I reviewed and reused the existing `Workstations` and `Servers` OUs under `_MRTG\Computers`.

-I created separate Group Policy Objects for workstation and server security baselines and linked each GPO to the correct role-based OU.
+I created separate Group Policy Objects for workstation and server security baselines and linked each GPO to the appropriate OU.

-The workstation baseline was configured with endpoint-focused security controls, while the server baseline was configured with stronger auditing and firewall enforcement for server assets.
+The workstation baseline included sign-in privacy, Domain Profile firewall enforcement, and logon auditing.

+The server baseline included sign-in privacy, Domain Profile firewall enforcement, logon auditing, account-management auditing, and audit-policy change auditing.

-The available domain-joined member server, `MRTG-LOG01`, was moved into the `Servers` OU and used to validate Group Policy application with `gpupdate`, `gpresult`, and an HTML Group Policy report.
+`MRTG-LOG01` was moved into the Servers OU and used to validate the server baseline through `gpupdate`, `gpresult`, and an HTML Group Policy report.

+The workstation baseline was configured and linked but was not validated against a live workstation during this lab.

 ---